devfemibadmus/ebrc-flutter/README.md

-This repository houses the UI/UX for the [ebrsngapi-php](https://github.com/devfemibadmus/ebrsngapi-php) (server-side).
+This repository houses the UI/UX for the [ebrcapi-php](https://github.com/devfemibadmus/ebrcapi-php) (server-side).
 This app is design basically to watch ads and make money.

-  **ADVANTAGES OF WATCHING ADS ON EBRSNG  AND MINIMIZING COSTS**
+  **ADVANTAGES OF WATCHING ADS ON EBRC  AND MINIMIZING COSTS**

 1.  **Monetize Your Time:**